← Back to home

 One-liner mode

 Enable under Entry mode → One-liner in Settings.
 Type everything on one line and press Enter.
+Tokens are order-independent — the logger recognises each by its format.

 Important convention: the RST you send (your report to the other station) is marked with an apostrophe ' after it.
 The RST you receive is written without an apostrophe.